Feedback on iBook/iMac/eMac Firmware Mods

 The author should soon have his page of Supported iBook, iMac and eMac models updated to note this (perhaps by the time you read this.)

 iBook/eMac/iMac Dual Display (spanning) mod w/OS X 10.4 Tiger: (from the 5/2/2005 news page - see the author's page of Supported iBook, iMac and eMac models, although the new fall 2005 iMac G5s with ATI X600 have not shipped yet to test.
 (Update - as mentioned above it is reported to work with them.)
-It does not work with the Mac Mini (Radeon 9200 model) reportedly.)
+It does not work with the Mac Mini (Radeon 9200 model) reportedly.
+With only a single port, you'd need a DVI splitter cable which has connectors for both VGA (15pin/analog) and DVI digital monitors - both sets of outputs are present in the DVI-I connector.)

 A reader that's using this nvram tweak for dual display/spanning with an eMac asked if anyone using that mod had upgraded to Tiger.
 Within minutes of posting this Matthew called to say it's still working after the Tiger install on his iBook G4 and two other readers (including the author) reported it's still working.
 (If you reset the nvram you'll need to reapply it of course) The author also wrote with a link to the latest version: